 Scotland’s award-winning capital is a leading European city.
 Home to nearly 470,000, it mingles city brilliance with stunning coastline and countryside.
-Ranked the third best city to live and work in the UK in 2013, you'll find all the benefits of living in a cosmopolitan city with a welcoming small-town feel.
+Ranked second in the world in an annual quality of life survey for 2017, you'll find all the benefits of living in a cosmopolitan city with a welcoming small-town feel.

 From the internationally-renowned Fringe Festival to Hogmanay - and many more - you can revel in the city’s many celebrations.
 Explore one of the world’s most walkable cities and discover its unique heritage, beautiful surroundings and a truly exceptional quality of life.
 But just don’t take our word for it – the city gets a 97% satisfaction rating as a place to live from it residents (Edinburgh People’s Survey).

 From Bannockburn to a cliff-top castle Stirling is steeped in rich and riveting history, with more than 34,790 people calling this city home.
 Beautiful scenery, an outstanding quality of life and its accessible location make it an appealing place to live and work.